jackrendor/UnifiedRemoteRCE/README.md

 ## How does it work?

-Check my blog post for more info
+Check my blog post for more info: [https://blog.jackrendor.dev/posts/rewriting-exploits/](https://blog.jackrendor.dev/posts/rewriting-exploits/)